mandieq/openai-example-tt/README.md

    $ flask run
    ```

 You should now be able to access the app at [http://localhost:5000](http://localhost:5000)!

-For the full context behind this example app, check out the [tutorial](https://beta.openai.com/docs/quickstart).
+## Attributions

+<a href="https://www.flaticon.com/free-icons/angry" title="angry icons">Angry icons created by Fathema Khanom - Flaticon</a>